sategie/Amebo/README.md

 Infinite Scrolling is already set up in the app.
 However, this is only used in the posts section when viewing posts.

 I plan to extend this feature to Comments page, Followed Users page as well as the Notifications page (when this has been implemented).

+### Frameworks, Libraries and Dependencies

+### React

+[React](https://react.dev/) is the library used in creating this project

+### React-Router-DOM

+[react-router-dom](https://www.npmjs.com/package/react-router-dom) is used to set up the client side routing for the React project.
+It also contains some built in hooks which were used at various points in the project.

+### ReactDOM

+[react-dom](https://reactjs.org/docs/react-dom.html) is used to to handle rendering of components and elements on the web.

+### Axios

+[Axios](https://www.npmjs.com/package/axios) is used to handle HTTP requests to the Amebo DRF API.
+It is also used to handle refresh token requests which enables a user to be logged in for up to 24 hours without having to sign in again every 5 minutes.

+### React Bootstrap

+[React Bootstrap](https://react-bootstrap.github.io/) is used in the project to provide bootstrap styling without needing to write too many custom CSS styles.